 Instructions

-- Once eggplants are tender, remove and allow to cool a little before handling.
+- Once the eggplants are tender, remove them from the oven and allow them to cool a little before handling.

-- Cut eggplants in half lengthwise and scoop out flesh and discard the skins.
+- Once the eggplants are cool enough to handle, cut them in half lengthwise and scoop out the flesh and discard the skins.

-- Transfer to a serving dish, then drizzle with a little more oil along with a sprinkling of parsley, cumin and paprika (if desired).
+- Transfer to a serving dish, then drizzle with a little more olive oil and a sprinkling of parsley, cumin and paprika (if desired).
 Serve.
-Note: Enjoy immediately or properly store in an airtight container in your refrigerator and enjoy within 3 to 4 days.
+Note: Enjoy immediately or properly store in an airtight container in the refrigerator and enjoy within 3 to 4 days.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.